JoelLefkowitz/swarmroles/README.md

 ## Motivating example

-Select the first member of the manager group and have them initiate a swarm and perform the certbot authentication.
+Select the first member of the manager group and have them initiate a swarm.

 ```yml
 - hosts: &swarm_initiator manager[0]